NuevoFoundation/workshops/content/english/pygame-pong/activity-7.md

 ---

 # Activity 7
-Time for the final activity in this Tutorial; yay!
+Time for the final activity in this workshop; yay!
 You have done an awesome job getting here.
 You should be proud of yourself!

 In this activity, you need to change the way game exits anytime by a given key combination is pressed.